Why Most Video Is Watched Without Sound

 - video embedded in email or web pages, which many viewers open in a quiet environment

-- content watched on mobile in public spaces, where using audio is not practical
+- content watched on mobile in public spaces

-- internal or business communications played at a desk without headphones
+- internal communications played at a desk without headphones

-For content that depends on spoken information, this matters a lot.
+For content that depends on spoken information, this matters.
 A product demo, a company update, a training video: if the viewer cannot hear the audio, the message does not land.

 Even viewers who would normally use sound are sometimes in situations where they cannot.

 A commute with inconsistent headphone access.
-A shared office where playing audio is disruptive.
+A shared office where playing audio would be disruptive.
 A noisy environment where audio is not intelligible.
-A meeting room where a video is displayed on screen and ambient sound competes.
+A meeting room where a video plays on screen while ambient sound competes.

 Subtitles handle all of these cases without requiring anything from the viewer.
 The message is visible regardless of what is happening with audio.